Anonymous6598/My_Reminder/README.md

 # My_Reminder
 This is just casual note app.
 If you like old school style notes, you'll enjoy this program.
-And now with Open AI GPT-4o model assistant, which can help you with notes.
+And now with Open AI GPT-4o (PHi3) model assistant, which can help you with notes.
 Embrace the future.
+And now it supports Copilot+PC laptops!

 ## Windows